mcchilds01/covid-visualization/README.md

 Next steps:
   - update the script to automatically pull up-to-date data from the OWID API
-  - refactor code to improve modularity (i.e. create getDict() funtion to streamline the process of building COVID_rates

 ![A png rendering of the resultant visualization](images/COVID_vis_final.png)